Don’t Sugarcoat the Challenges You Have

 Last year I got into somewhat-heated discussion with a few engineers who followed the advice to run IBGP EVPN address family on top of an EBGP underlay.

-My main argument was simple: this is not how BGP was designed and how it’s commonly used, and twisting it this way requires schizophrenic BGP routing process which introduces unnecessary complexity (even though it looks simple in Junos configuration) and might confuse people who have to run the network after the brilliant designer is gone.
+My main argument was simple: this is not how BGP was designed and how it’s commonly used, and twisting it this way requires a schizophrenic BGP routing process, which introduces unnecessary complexity (even though it looks simple in Junos configuration) and might confuse people who have to run the network after the brilliant designer is gone.

 What I got in return were personal attacks, an anonymous troll that was delighting everyone with a daily dose of irrelevance, but also a series of reasoned technical justifications that I still have a hard time buying.